Decentralized-ID/decentralized-id.github.io/README.md

    * [Videos](#Video)
    * [Sources](#Sources)

 >Imagine a world where you are in direct control of your personal information; a world where you can limit and control how much information you share while retaining the ability to transact in the world.
 This is self-sovereign identity, and it is already here.
 Blockchain is the underlying technology paving the path to self-sovereign identity through decentralized networks.
-It ensures privacy and trust, where transactions are secure, authenticated and verifiable and endorsed by relevant, permissioned participants.  [-Jerry Cuomo](https://techcrunch.com/2017/09/10/the-promise-of-managing-identity-on-the-blockchain/)
+It ensures privacy and trust, where transactions are secure, authenticated and verifiable and endorsed by relevant, permissioned participants.  [-Jerry Cuomo](https://techcrunch.com/2017/09/10/the-promise-of-managing-identity-on-the-blockchain/) IBM

 ## History